tinghe14/Home/_pages/life.md

 15. Try Japanese Izakaya, Hot Spring, and Nihon Teien during Winter
 16. Visit Japan during Summer for Firework Festival
 17. Go Vegan Once A Week for at Least A Year
-18. :white_check_mark: Study Aboard
+18. ✅ Study Aboard
-19. :white_check_mark: Fall in Love and Maintain Healthy Relationships
+19. ✅ Fall in Love and Maintain Healthy Relationships
 20. Visit Hawaii and Try Local Fruits Everyday
-21. :white_check_mark: Join a Broadcast as A guest
+21. ✅ Join a Broadcast as A guest
 22. Get a Computer Sciences Degree (Less important) and Enjoy the Projects (more important)
 23. Get a Ph.D.
 Degree and Do Something Being Proud of
 24. Try a Local Markup Studio - Black Artist